Couples Yoga For Beginners:

-On top of the potential for mental well-being, you’re also benefitting from the physical potentials of yoga practices, which include better flexibility, balance, strength and better body alignment, making you more capable of completing activities of daily living with less aches and pains.
+On top of the potential for mental well-being, you’re also benefitting from the physical potentials of yoga practices.
+This can include better flexibility, balance, strength and body alignment thus, making you more capable of completing activities of daily living with less aches and pains.

-The only problem is that doing yoga alone can be challenging enough for the beginner, when you add an entirely separate person, the challenge can seem enormous.
-Continue reading this guide covering the basics of couples yoga for beginners, and you will learn about the various benefits that yoga can potentially bring into your relationship.
+Continue reading this guide covering the basics of couples yoga for beginners.
+Moreover, you’ll learn about the various benefits that yoga can potentially bring into your relationship.

-The main potential benefit is that this communication will not stop on the yoga mat.
-Learning how to communicate with your partner during yoga, effectively will spill over into your relationship by allowing you to communicate more effectively in all areas of your relationship.
+This type of communication in hopes, will not stop on the yoga mat.
+Learning how to communicate with your partner during yoga, effectively will spill over into your relationship as well.

 In fact, Cain Carrol, co-author of Partner Yoga: Making Contact for Physical, Emotional and Spiritual Growth, discusses this very concept.
 Not only are these poses great for the physical self, but partner yoga is a platform in which to build stronger communication and intimacy between people.